fredhohman/fredhohman.github.io/_posts/blog/2016-01-22-journaling-in-graduate-school.md

 like a traditional diary.
 {% endhighlight %}

 Tags are helpful to better filter entries when I want to look back.
 Some tags have a handful of entries and some have dozens.
-I've included a few of my more general and noteable tags below to help someone get started[^fn-tags]:
+I've included a few of my more general and notable tags below to help someone get started[^fn-tags]:

 * daily (to keep a quick filter for all the entries)
 * gt (Georgia Tech)